EnigmaCurry/curlbomb/README.md

 case where the client doesn't have curl installed.
 Not compatible with `--log--posts` or the `put` and `get` subcommands. :(

-`-l, --log-posts` Log the client stdout to the server stdout
+`-l, --log-posts` Log the client stdout to the server stdout.
+This is off by default, but is turned on automatically when you pipe curlbomb stdout to another process (unless you use -q.)

 `-q, --quiet` Be more quiet.
 Don't print the client curlbomb command.